garciart/network-automation/scripts/ansible_notes.md

 3. Save the file by pressing **[Esc]**, then **[:]**.
 Enter "wq" at the **":"** prompt.

-4. Change the target nodes in the playbooks from `control` to `remote` using the Linux stream editor:
+4. Change the target nodes in the playbooks from `control` to `remote`, using the Linux stream editor:

     ```
     # sed --in-place 's/hosts: control/hosts: remote/g' ~/Ansible/*_playbook.yml